Rethinking Bottled Water

 “It’s often a question of palatability -- a lot of municipal water has some residual chlorine taste,” says Craig Mains, an engineering scientist at the National Environmental Services Center at West Virginia University.
 “But there’s a lot you can do to improve the taste and quality of your tap water.”

 Boil.
-If you’re worried about residual contaminants in your water, boiling the water is an inexpensive way to remove microbial contaminants.
+If you’re worried about contaminants in your water, boiling the water is an inexpensive way to remove microbes.